USIBD/RealityMapping2FloorPlan/README.md

 - **Use the benchmark dataset provided by the organizers** (point clouds + ground truth floor plans), OR
 - **Bring their own proprietary datasets** in the same format.

-All submissions must adhere to the standardized input/output formats described below, ensuring results remain comparable across teams.
+All submissions must adhere to the standardized output formats described below, ensuring results remain comparable across teams.

 ## 📂 Benchmark Dataset (optional to use)
 - **Training Set:** 50 aligned point clouds in LAZ format with ground truth JSON floor plans.